UniTime/unitime-doc/data-exchange.md

 ## Details

-The various XML interfaces are described at [www.unitime.org/uct_interfaces.php](https://www.unitime.org/uct_interfaces.php).
+The various XML interfaces are described at [XML Interfaces](xml).
 It is also possible to call the Data Exchange programmatically using the [Data Exchange API](manuals/api#9data-exchange).

 If multiple exports or imports are initiated at once, they will all show in the **Data exchange in progress** table and will be executed one by one.
 Select the appropriate export/import to see the log.
 Click the **Refresh** button to refresh the log.